Topics

 About

 Henry joined MSU Denver’s Department of Psychological Sciences as a full-time faculty member in 2002 and served as chair of then the Department of Psychology from 2008-2011.
-He has also served on many committees on campus.
+He has also served in many administrative positions on campus including associate vice president for faculty affairs, deputy provost and interim provost as well a number of campus committees.
 Prior to MSU Denver, Henry worked as a research associate at American Humane Association and as an assistant professor at Colby College.

 He has co-authored several book chapters and published over 20 articles on his research.
 His research interests include human-animal interactions and factors leading to animal abuse.